-Here are eight ideas for socially distanced experiences that’ll have you coming back for seconds — along with ideas for lodging and dining in Rock Springs and Sweetwater County.
+Here are nine ideas for socially distanced experiences that’ll have you coming back for seconds — along with ideas for lodging and dining in Rock Springs and Sweetwater County.

 Tip: Many of these experiences are truly off-grid.
 Cell service is limited, so maps or GPS are the way to go if you need to navigate.
 Always tell someone where you’re heading and when you’ll return, and pack plenty of water.
 Additionally, check the weather to make sure you’re geared up properly.

 1. Take a locally guided Flaming Gorge Tour around Southwest Wyoming’s newly designated All-American road.

 2. See wildlife year-round at Seedskadee National Wildlife Refuge

 3. Attend one of the many local events.
 Wyoming’s Big Show, River Festival, International Day, and more!
 Check out our event calendar.

 4. Dine at one of our many local restaurants.
 View our restaurant guide.

 5. Learn about the area’s history at the Rock Springs Historical Museum or Sweetwater County Historical Museum

 6. Get outside and explore at Expedition Island.
 This park features a walking path, lazy river, splash pad, whitewater park, and more!

 7. Explore Wyoming’s Red Desert!
 Some favorite locations are the White Mountain Petroglyphs, Boars Tusk, and the Killpecker Sand Dunes.